-If you are having trouble verifying your DKIM record, there are two useful tools you can use to help fix them.
+If you are having trouble verifying your DKIM signature, there are two useful tools you can use to help fix them.
 Keep in mind that DNS changes might take several hours to propagate.

 Checking DKIM Records

-.
-If the record is not valid, go back to the instructions in Postmark and check the details to make sure your DNS records match.
+20130425164621.pm) and then your Domain name.
+If DKIM is valid, it should show a result of “This is a valid DKIM key record”.
+If the record is not verified, go back to the instructions in Postmark and check the details to make sure your DNS records match.